NVIDIA/spark-rapids/docs/compatibility.md

 ### Float to Decimal

-The GPU will use a different strategy from Java's BigDecimal to handle/store decimal values, which leads to restrictions:
-* Float values cannot be larger than `1e18` or smaller than `-1e18` after conversion.
-* The results produced by GPU slightly differ from the default results of Spark.
+The GPU will convert floating-point values to strings first with the same approach as [float to string on gpu](#float-to-string), then convert the string to a decimal value.
+So the results produced by the GPU may slightly differ from the default results of Spark in the same way as the float to string conversion.

 This configuration is enabled by default.
 To disable this operation on the GPU set [`spark.rapids.sql.castFloatToDecimal.enabled`](additional-functionality/advanced_configs.md#sql.castFloatToDecimal.enabled) to `false`